ziapeltagames/six-winters/docs/RULES.md

 ## Place Obstacle Decks and Locations

-Shuffle and place each obstacle deck in the draw pile for that region.
+Place each obstacle deck in the appropriate region.
+Aside from the first session of a new campaign, obstacle decks are not shuffled at game start.
 Retrieve locations and attached obstacles from the previous game and put them into play.

 ## Build Progress Deck